Collection from Europe and arrival in Newark NY

 Itinerary click here

-Livant, George Ormsby, Kathleen Ormsby, and Jesse, arrived as requested
+Livant, George Ormsby, Kathleen Ormsby, and Jessie, arrived as requested

 by Dudley at 3PM at the firm's office.